section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 ### Conclusion
 In this article, we have looked at how you can get started with multi-task learning in deep neural networks.
 To summarize;
 1. We have looked at an overview of MTL.
-2. We have learned about two methods and some of the various mechanisms for MTL.
+2. We have learned about the two MTL methods for deep learning.
+3. We have gained an overview of the main mechanisms of MTL.
-3. We have also learned about the non-neural models and some auxiliary tasks.
+4. We have gained an understanding of the non-neural models and some auxiliary tasks.
+5. We have learned the real-life applications of MTL.

-I hope this essay helps you implement MTL by illuminating how MTL works.
+I hope this article helps you implement MTL by illuminating how MTL works.

 ### Further reading
 1. [How to Do Multi-Task Learning Intelligently](https://thegradient.pub/how-to-do-multi-task-learning-intelligently/)
 2. [Learning through Auxiliary Tasks](https://vivien000.github.io/blog/journal/learning-though-auxiliary_tasks.html)

+---
+Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)